Design Partners

 What exists today

-- The public OSS engine, docs, GitHub repo, reports, verification flow, and proof-pack workflows.
+- The public OSS engine, docs, GitHub repo, reports, verification flow, and evidence-pack workflows.

 - A direct path to evaluate model changes now without a pricing gate or sales process.

-- A stable codebase that design partners can pressure-test against real deployment and review constraints.
+- A public OSS engine that design partners can pressure-test against real deployment and review constraints.

 Refinement